 [Section 15A inserted by No. 6 of 2008 s.
 16(1).]

 15B.
-Determination of appeal under section 15A and related provisions
+Determination of appeal under s.
+15A and related provisions

 (1) The Court of Appeal has jurisdiction to hear and determine an appeal under section 15A.

-(2) The Court of Appeal shall determine an appeal on the material and evidence that was before the Judge whose decision is the subject of the appeal.
+(2) The Court of Appeal shall determine an appeal on the material and evidence that was before the judge whose decision is the subject of the appeal.

 (3) Any decision of the Court of Appeal in relation to bail shall be made in accordance with the relevant provisions of sections 13A and 17 and Schedule 1.